mobimation/StoryMaker/README.md

 Artifacts that make up the story is retrieved on demand by StoryMaker from servers in the cloud.

-A major technical challenge of this principle is to assure that delays in retrieving artifacts needed during playback (prefetch) is not causing playback delays/interruptions.
-This is still subject to evaluation/experimentation.
+A major technical challenge of this principle is to assure that delays in retrieving artifacts needed during playback is not causing playback delays/interruptions.
+Prefetch operations and caching is still subject to evaluation/experimentation.

 A story can also be shared to an NFC tag and in a future versions other proximity triggers such as iBeacons.
 It means that when a user´s phone that has Storymaker installed comes in proximity of a Storymaker written NFC tag the tagged story will play.